rockholla/cloud-gardens/README.md

-# Gardens: plant your project, help it grow
+# Cloud Gardens: plant your projects in the cloud and help them grow

 There are a few key tenets for growing projects and the infrastructure to support them: